-708.10-1.
-The Department may utilize a Cultural Wellness Facilitator and Healer throughout all child welfare proceedings.

-708.10-2.
-The Cultural Wellness Facilitator and Healer may provide:

-- (a) wellness sessions utilizing culturally based and appropriate healing methods; - (b) training on Oneida culture, language and traditions; and - (c) and any other service that may be necessary.
+- 708.10-1.
+The Department may utilize a Cultural Wellness Facilitator and Healer, or similar position, throughout all child welfare proceedings. - 708.10-2.
+The Cultural Wellness Facilitator and Healer may provide: - (a) wellness sessions utilizing culturally based and appropriate healing methods; - (b) training on Oneida culture, language and traditions; and - (c) any other service that may be necessary.